jonfernq/Learning/Algorithms/SelectionSort2/README.md

 ### Invariants:

+There are three potential loop invariants to track and verify for correctness:

 **Outer Loop:**

 - A[0...i-1] is sorted ([Ai...n] is unsorted portion)
-- all entries in a[i..n-1] are larger than or equal to the entries in a[0..i-1]
+- smallest entries in a[0..i-1] (all entries in a[i..n-1] are larger than or equal to the entries in a[0..i-1]

 **Inner Loop:**